 Family life runs more smoothly when there is a shared responsibility for the housework.
 Whether it's a simple effort like putting dirty clothes in the hamper or a major job like washing the kitchen floor, almost every family member can contribute in some way that fits his/her age and other responsibilities.
-These guidelines help everyone in the family find a way to pitch in and make doing the housework easier and less of a one-person chore.
+Here is a basic cleaning guide to help everyone in the family find a way to pitch in and make doing the housework easier and less of a one-person chore.

 - Keep clutter to a minimum.
 Having lots of stuff around makes cleaning harder and gives places for dust and allergens to collect.